 Our favorite places to snorkel are at:

 The crater has incredible visibility.
 On certain days, you can get the same visibility off the shore, but the abundance of sea life at Molokini is pretty amazing.
 Also, taking a boat out is a lot of fun.
 We enjoy getting the full experience with meals, coral gardens, and a cocktail on the way back.
-Pride of Maui offers a great trip from Maalaea Harbor.
+Molokini Tours offer a great trip from Maalaea Harbor.
 We like them because their staff is great, the price is right, and we’ve never had a bad experience.
 Maalaea is an excellent place to leave from since it’s close to Wailea, and not far from Lahaina either.
-Call (808) 242-0955 to book your seats on the Pride.

 We love grabbing some towels and gear, heading down to Kaanapali Beach, and enjoying some snorkeling between beach time.
 It’s one of the prettiest beaches on Maui, and the snorkeling around Black Rock is great and easy to get to.
 Keep in mind that once you get to the end of the rock, currents can become stronger.
 Also, cliff divers often jump off the rock repeatedly, so stay clear of that area.